Collin Pryor

-Collin Anthony Pryor (born 15 March 1990) is an American and Icelandic professional basketball player for ÍR of the Úrvalsdeild karla.
+Collin Anthony Pryor (born 15 March 1990) is an American and Icelandic professional basketball player for Selfoss.
 He debuted for the Iceland national basketball team in 2018.
 In 2019, he won the Icelandic Cup as a member of Stjarnan.

 Early life

 Pryor attended St. Charles East High School in Illinois, where he graduated from in 2008.

 College career

 Pryor played college basketball for Northern State University.
 After redshirting his first year, he moved to the starting lineup as a freshman and averaged 10.8 points and 5.8 rebounds a game.
 He was a first-team all-conference selection as a sophomore, after averaging 15.2 points and 8.5 rebounds a game.
 Injuries hampered him during his junior season but he bounced back during his senior season, averaging team leading 16.2 points and 7.7 rebounds a game.